teamputtygen/hn-docs/docs/getting-started/activation.rst

    where the account managers can then manage users, groups and roles (as described in `here`_).

-10. **All other users** must contact the account manager for the realm so that the manager can assign roles to them or add them to a group.
+10. All **OTHER USERS** must contact the account manager for the realm so that the manager can assign roles to them or add them to a group.